Aaron Freeman (politician): Political career

 Freeman joined the Indianapolis City-County Council in March 2010, after being selected by Republican precinct committee members to fill a vacancy created by the resignation of Lincoln Plowman.
 Freeman was a member of the council for six years, representing a district in the southeast side of the city.

 He was elected to the Indiana State Senate in 2016 from District 32, Freeman received 31,173 votes (58.2%), defeating Democratic nominee Sara Wiley, who received 20,184 votes (37.7%).
 Freeman succeeded longtime Senator Patricia L. Miller, who chose to retire after 34 years in the General Assembly.

 Freeman describes himself as a "solid Republican" and a conservative.
 In 2016, weeks after the killings of Alton Sterling and Philando Castile, Freeman dismissed the Black Lives Matter movement, saying on a segment on Full Frontal with Samantha Bee, "I just don't think it's helpful to the country.
 I don't know what their purpose is."
 The comments were raised in 2020 by Democratic state Senator Eddie Melton, who asked Freeman to drop his reelection bid over the comments, a request that Freeman rebuffed.

 After Republican Senator Ron Alting sponsored a hate crimes bill in the state Senate in 2019, seeking to allow judges to increase sentences for bias-motivated crimes (Indiana is one of just five states without such a law), Freeman introduced an amendment that gutted the bill, removing the specified protection categories—race, religion, sex, sexual orientation, gender identity, and disability—and replacing them with a generic definition of "bias."
 After the amendment passed on a 33–16 vote, Alting voted against the bill as amended, honoring a pledge not to support any hate-crimes bill that omitted protections based on sexual orientation or gender identity.

 In the state Senate, Freeman has been a prominent and avowed opponent of plans for an expansion of Indianapolis's IndyGo bus rapid transit system.
 In 2018, in response to mass shootings at schools, Freeman called for the stationing of police officers at every school, saying, "We need to harden these targets and we'll put a stop to this."
 For three consecutive years, Freeman sponsored legislation to criminalize "revenge porn"; the measure was enacted in 2019.
 Along with other Republican lawmakers, he supported a bill in 2020 to ban local governments in Indiana from enacting tenant protection regulations; the bill was backed by landlords and opposed by tenant advocates.

-Freeman is running for a second term in the 2020 election against Democratic nominee Belinda Drake.
+Freeman defeated Democratic nominee Belinda Drake in 2020 to retain his seat in the Indiana General Assembly.